norok2/pymrt/README.rst

 People who have influenced this work are acknowledged in ``THANKS.rst``.

-This work was partly funded by the European Union through the
+This work was partly funded by the European Union through the Seventh Framework Programme Marie Curie Actions via the "Ultra-High Field Magnetic Resonance Imaging: HiMR" Initial Training Network (FP7-PEOPLE-2012-ITN-316716).